Canon 1000D vs 2000D

-The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were officially introduced, respectively, in June 2008 and February 2018.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2008 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the 2000D provides 24 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the 2000D provides 24 MP.

-The physical size and weight of the Canon 1000D and the Canon 2000D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1000D and the Canon 2000D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1000D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is notably larger (6 percent) than the Canon 1000D.
 However, the 2000D is markedly lighter (5 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 2000D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.